ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 The job page allows you to see tasks and actors broken down by their states.
 Tasks and actors are grouped and nested by default.
 You can see the nested entries by clicking the expand button.

-Tasks/actors are grouped and nested by the following criteria.
+Tasks and actors are grouped and nested by the following criteria.

 - All tasks and actors are grouped together, and you can view individual entries by expanding the corresponding row.
 - Tasks are grouped by their ``name`` attribute (e.g., ``task.options(name="<name_here>").remote()``).